kumarharsh/graphql-for-vscode/README.md

 * **Snippets**: Some commonly used snippets are provided which help while writing mutations and queries, such as defining types, interfaces and input types.

 ## Setting it Up
-1. Ensure that you have the [@playlyfe/gql](https://npmjs.org/package/@playlyfe/gql) library (v2.x) installed and available to this plugin.
+1. Ensure that you have the [@playlyfe/gql](https://npmjs.org/package/@playlyfe/gql) library (v2.x) installed and available to this extension.
 If you've installed the library in a folder other than the workspace root, then add the path to the node_modules directory as a setting:
     ```json
     {
       "graphqlForVSCode.nodePath": "ui/node_modules"